patrickstuedi/incubator-crail-website/site/_posts/blog/2019-02-07-disaggregation.md

 <div style="text-align: justify">
 <p>
-Note that Crail disaggregated storage may be provided by a few highly dense storage nodes (e.g., a high density flash enclosure) or by a larger group of storage servers exposing their local DRAM or flash. we will discuss different deployment modes on Crail disaggregated storage in the next blog post.
+Note that Crail disaggregated storage may be provided by a few highly dense storage nodes (e.g., a high density flash enclosure) or by a larger group of storage servers exposing their local DRAM or flash.
+We will discuss different deployment modes of Crail disaggregated storage in the next blog post.
 </p>
 </div>